The Best Influencer Marketing Platforms With a Developer API (2026)

 What Users Actually Say

-G2 and Capterra reviewers consistently call out two things: the depth of the discovery filters and how responsive support is when something in the API behaves unexpectedly.
-The recurring complaints are about credit math (people misjudge how many a workflow will burn) and the occasional stale profile when a creator changes handles.
+G2 and Capterra reviewers consistently call out two things.
+The first is the depth of the discovery filters.
+The second is how responsive support is when something in the API behaves unexpectedly.
+The recurring complaints are about credit math, since people misjudge how many a workflow will burn.
+Reviewers also note the occasional stale profile when a creator changes handles.

 Best For

-Product and data teams who want to embed creator discovery, audience analysis, or vetting inside their own app, agency tooling, or internal dashboards.
+Product and data teams who want to embed creator discovery, audience analysis, or vetting.
+They can drop it inside their own app, agency tooling, or internal dashboards.

 Aspire: The Campaign Workflow Stack

-Aspire (formerly AspireIQ) is a full-stack influencer marketing platform: discovery, outreach, contracts, content review, product seeding, affiliate links, and reporting all in one.
+Aspire (formerly AspireIQ) is a full-stack influencer marketing platform.
+It covers discovery, outreach, contracts, content review, product seeding, affiliate links, and reporting all in one.
 It is less of an "API you build on" and more of a "system of record" that happens to expose integrations for the teams that need them.

-If your team is running dozens of ongoing creator campaigns and you want a single place where briefs, deliverables, usage rights, and payouts all live, Aspire is one of the obvious choices.
-Treat the API as a way to push and pull data between Aspire and the rest of your stack, not as a developer playground.
+Say your team is running dozens of ongoing creator campaigns.
+You want a single place where briefs, deliverables, usage rights, and payouts all live.
+Aspire is one of the obvious choices.
+Treat the API as a way to push and pull data between Aspire and the rest of your stack.
+It is not a developer playground.

 API & Platform Features